OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 ### Manage the experience of in-app notifications { #manage-notification-ux }

 By default, a cloud messaging notification displays in the notification center.
-However, you can also display the notification in-app when the app is on foreground.
+However, you can also display the notification in-app when the app is on the foreground.
 To enable this notification, you can use the **NotificationsHandler** block.
 This block triggers events that pass the parameters of both notifications and silent notifications to the context of the app.

 You need to add this block to each screen that might handle the notification content.